1983 Anchorage runway collision: Aircraft

 The first aircraft involved was a McDonnell Douglas DC-10-30CF, MSN 46960, registered as HL7339, which was manufactured in 1977.
 The aircraft was equipped with three General Electric CF6-50C engines.

-McDonnell Douglas built five DC-10-30CFs for ONA, one of which was sold to another operator before delivery.
-The other four aircraft were all destroyed in accidents, two (which occurred less than two months apart) while operating for ONA, the other two after the aircraft passed to other operators (including the aircraft involved in the Anchorage accident).
-Only one accident resulted in loss of life.

 The second aircraft involved was a Piper PA-31-350 Chieftain, MSN 31-7952193, and registered as N35206.

 Accident

-At 1215 Yukon Standard Time, (Note: Alaska switched from four time zones to two on 30 October 1983, when the Yukon Time Zone (UTC−09:00 in winter and UTC−08:00 in summer), formerly used only in the city of Yakutat, was expanded to cover most of the state, including the city and airport of Anchorage.
+At 12:15 Yukon Standard Time, (Note: Alaska switched from four time zones to two on 30 October 1983, when the Yukon Time Zone (UTC−09:00 in winter and UTC−08:00 in summer), formerly used only in the city of Yakutat, was expanded to cover most of the state, including the city and airport of Anchorage.
 The Yukon Time Zone was renamed the Alaska Time Zone at the end of November 1983; see Time in Alaska for more information.
 The time in effect on the day of the accident would thus technically have been Alaska Standard Time; however, the NTSB report still uses the term "Yukon Standard Time".)
-Flight 59 was cleared from Anchorage to Kenai in accordance with its filed flight plan; however, clearance delivery told the pilot to expect a delay until 1244 due to the heavy fog covering the airport, so the pilot shut down the aircraft and he and his passengers deplaned temporarily.
-After reboarding and recontacting the tower at 1234, Flight 59 was delayed for about an hour at its parking location due to the continued dense fog, before finally requesting and receiving a taxi clearance around 1339 as visibility began to improve.
-SCA 59 arrived at taxiway W-3 (which connects the main east–west taxiway to the approach end of runway 6L) at 1344, holding short of runway 6L until the runway visual range (RVR) reached 1,800 feet, the minimum required for the flight to take off.
+Flight 59 was cleared from Anchorage to Kenai in accordance with its filed flight plan; however, clearance delivery told the pilot to expect a delay until 12:44 due to the heavy fog covering the airport, so the pilot shut down the aircraft and he and his passengers deplaned temporarily.
+After reboarding and recontacting the tower at 12:34, Flight 59 was delayed for about an hour at its parking location due to the continued dense fog, before finally requesting and receiving a taxi clearance around 13:39 as visibility began to improve.
+SCA 59 arrived at taxiway W-3 (which connects the main east–west taxiway to the approach end of runway 6L) at 13:44, holding short of runway 6L until the runway visual range (RVR) reached 1,800 feet, the minimum required for the flight to take off.
 (Note: At the time of the 1983 accident, the airport's three runways were numbered 6L/24R, 6R/24L, and 14/32.
 As of 2021, these are now numbered 7L/25R, 7R/25L, and 15/33, respectively, as the runways' magnetic headings are different from their 1983 values due to changes in Anchorage's magnetic declination over time resulting from shifts in the Earth's magnetic field.)

 Taxi and takeoff routes of the accident aircraft.
 Flight 59's taxi route is in green; Flight 084's taxi route is in red and its takeoff roll is in blue.
 KAL084's proper taxi route would have followed the green path along the east–west taxiway until turning right onto runway 32 for takeoff.